liushiliushi/FatraGNN/README.md

 # FatraGNN

-This repository (without datasets) is the official implementation of Fairness Learning on Graphs under Distribution Shifts.
+This repository (without datasets due to space limit) is the official implementation of Fairness Learning on Graphs under Distribution Shifts.

-The full repository with datasets can be found in https://anonymous.4open.science/r/FatraGNN-118F.
+The [complete repository](https://anonymous.4open.science/r/FatraGNN-118F) with all the datasets is preferred.

 ## Requirements